pikvm/pikvm/docs/v3_illustrated_install_instructions.md

 # Step 4

-There are 2 ways to insert the FCC cable, you can add it when you insert the RPI in Step 2 OR wait till you also have the HAT installed and slide it into the slot
+There are 2 ways to insert the FCC cable, you can add it when you insert the RPI in Step 2 OR wait till you also have the HAT installed and slide it into the slot.

 <img src="FCC_HAT_Ribbon_Cable_install.jpg" width="400" />